 Wide Variety of Scenery

 I’m not kidding when I say this lake has it all.
 There is such a vast amount of different terrain in one area.
 There are beaver dams, marshes, rapids, large hill sides, a sandy beach, thick forest, rocky terrain and so much more.
-One trip there had been a fire the year prior.
+On one of our trips there had been a fire the year prior.
 The regrowth after that devastation was inspiring.
 It is a really great introduction into the Boundary Waters, with sites to make your jaw drop.

 There are three camp sites on Clove Lake.
 One has a wonderful little beach that is perfect for younger kids to play on, it’s on the northern most bay of the lake on the U.S. side.
-Sandy had a blast at this campsite!
-I swear she spent 90% of the weekend on that beach during her first trip.
-We have also stayed on a campsite the is just off to the left as you enter the lake from Larch Creek.
+My daughter, Sandy, had a blast at this campsite when she was 4!
+She spent 90% of the weekend on that beach during her first trip.
+We have also stayed on a campsite just off to the left as you enter the lake from Larch Creek.
 This one has a more rocky/boulder filled terrain.
 If you have older kids or are traveling with adults, this one has really pretty views.
 The best is at sunrise when the lake looks like glass.
 We have not stayed at the third campsite, but I’m sure it is just as breathtaking as the others, but it does look smaller.

 Some may worry about getting a good campsite, or a campsite at all.
 This isn’t really a big concern for this location.
 Even though Clove only has 3 campsites, we have never had trouble landing one.
 With only one permit issued per day for the Larch Creek entry point, you don’t have to rush to get a site.
 And even if you have the misfortune of finding all sites taken, there are 3 more back on Larch Lake and one more just a portage away on the Pine River.

 With this being a lower trafficked lake, the wildlife has been disturbed less.
 This makes for some unique encounters.
-On my husbands first trip with my family, he got to see a moose swimming across the lake.
+On my husbands first trip with my family, he saw a moose swimming across the lake.
 What a sight to see on a first trip!
 On another occasion at this lake, my friend, Melissa, and I were paddling along the shore and witnessed a beaver give a warning smack with his tail on the water.
-That was such an incredible thing to see, it must have worked because we didn’t see any more beavers that day.
+That was such an incredible experience, it must have worked because we didn’t see any more beavers that day.

 If you have a fisherman in your camping party, this lake is a dream.
 My dad and brother are avid bass fisherman.
 Along with South Temperance, Clove is among my dad’s favorite B.W.C.A. lake.
 It is because of the amazing bass fishing on this lake.
 My dad saw the largest small mouth bass that he has ever seen on this lake.
 He has returned to this lake time and time again, particularly in June, for the fishing.